Frequently Asked Questions

 For every lesson filmed we require the following:

-- Signed consent forms from teachers and students appearing in the video
+- Signed consent forms from teachers and students appearing in the video (we'll supply you the forms)

 - Soft copies of lesson plans and supporting materials (Supplied on disk or via email)